Kuminoti/Dmath-Vectoranalysis-and-complex-Math/README.md

 The Vec2D class represents a 2D vector.
 It provides methods for basic vector operations and supports both Cartesian and polar coordinate systems.

 #### Constructors
-- Vec2D(float XY): Constructs a 2D vector in Cartesian coordinates with the same X and Y value.
+- Vec2D(double XY): Constructs a 2D vector in Cartesian coordinates with the same X and Y value.
-- Vec2D(float X, float Y): Constructs a 2D vector in Cartesian coordinates with the given X and Y components.
+- Vec2D(double X, double Y): Constructs a 2D vector in Cartesian coordinates with the given X and Y components.
-- Vec2D(float X, float Y, float originX, float originY): Constructs a 2D vector in Cartesian Coordinates with a defined non-zero start point.
+- Vec2D(double X, double Y, double originX, double originY): Constructs a 2D vector in Cartesian Coordinates with a defined non-zero start point.
-- Vec2D(float radius, float angle): Constructs a 2D vector in polar coordinates with the given radius and angle.
+- Vec2D(double radius, double angle): Constructs a 2D vector in polar coordinates with the given radius and angle.

 #### Methods